jhuus/BriteKit/README.md

 ## Introduction
 BriteKit (Bioacoustic Recognizer Technology Kit) is a Python package that facilitates the development of bioacoustic recognizers using deep learning.
 It provides a command-line interface (CLI) as well as a Python API, to support functions such as:
-- downloading recordings from Xeno-Canto, iNaturalist, and Youtube (optionally using Google Audioset metadata)
+- downloading recordings from Xeno-Canto, iNaturalist, and YouTube (optionally using Google Audioset metadata)
 - managing training data in a SQLite database
 - training models
 - testing, tuning and calibrating models